uhatikus/UAIssistant/README.md

 docker-compose up --build
 ```

-(you can remove `--build` if you have already built the dockere containers)
+(you can remove `--build` if you have already built the docker containers)

 ## How to use